MANAGING SUPPLY CHAIN DECARBONISATION, RISK AND GOVERNANCE: SCOPE 3 & CBAM

 1. Procurement in a Net-Zero Economy

-• How sustainability is reshaping procurement's role and expectations
+• How procurement's role is changing

-• Why Scope 3 dominates corporate carbon footprints
+• Why Scope 3 dominates corporate carbon footprints and how procurement decisions drive them

 • What CBAM is, its timeline, and which products and sectors are affected